BerzanTas/BerzanTas/README.md

 ### Hey there! 👋 I'm Berzan, a Computer Science student with a passion for coding and exploration.
 GitHub is my playground, where I showcase my coding projects and collaborate with like-minded individuals.
 You'll find a mix of Python 🐍 scripts, data analysis projects 📊, and machine learning experiments 🤖 in my repositories.
 I'm constantly learning and experimenting, so expect to see a diverse range of projects as I continue to grow.
-Let's connect and dive into the world of open-source together!

 <div align="center">